 Children who arrived in this country as survivors of abuse from one or both parents should not be forced to return to their country of origin.
 To protect minors from having to return to a life involving physical or sexual abuse, the United States offers Special Immigrant Juvenile Status (SIJS) as an option to keep them safe in this country.

 To qualify for SIJS, you must:

-Once a state court judge issues the order, the juvenile can petition for SIJS.
-Immigration officials tend to defer to juvenile judge decisions when it comes to determining the juvenile’s best interests.
-Once obtained, SIJS is a pathway to permanent residency status (a “green card”) and, after five years, U.S. citizenship, if the juvenile wants it.
+After a state court judge issues this order, the juvenile can apply for SIJS.
+Immigration officials usually respect the decisions of juvenile judges regarding the juvenile’s best interests.
+Once secured, SIJS offers a route to permanent residency status (a “green card”).
+After five years, if the juvenile desires, they can pursue U.S. citizenship.